The IFB Beat 7-7 Edition

 We are thrilled to have these new team members on board and are confident they will contribute greatly to our continued success.
 Please be sure to give them a warm welcome!

 Welcome to the Employee Spotlight!
 Each week, we celebrate the incredible individuals who make IFB thrive.
-This week, we’re excited to feature Stanley Mills at the Asheville Facility.
+This week, we’re excited to feature Joe Sprouse from our Asheville Facility.

 Q: Where did you grow up?

-Q: How long have you been with IFB Solutions, and what brought you to the organization?
+Q: How long have you been at IFB, and what brought you to the organization?

 Q: What hobbies or activities do you enjoy outside of work?